 After tax and payment of preference dividend, all the leftover profit is not distributed among the equity shareholders as dividend.
-Rather, a part of it is retained in the business and rest amount is distributed among the equity share holders.
-Now, the dividend payment ratio depicts what percentage of profit after tax and preference dividend has been paid to the equity share holders in the form of dividend.
+Rather, a part of it is retained in the business and the rest amount is distributed among the equity shareholders.
+Now, the dividend payment ratio depicts what percentage of profit after tax and preference dividend has been paid to the equity shareholders in the form of dividends.
 It is also called as payout ratio which is calculated as under:

 Or D/P ratio = (DPS/EPS) x 100

 Check Out: FREE Financial Calculators

 The Dividend Payout Ratio builds a relationship between two things, what the company is returning to its shareholders and what is being kept/ retained in the business for growth, paying off debt or adding to cash reserves.
 The kept portion of the profit is termed retained earnings.
 The ratio is expressed in percentages, hence when we subtract the D/P ratio from 100, we get a percentage of profit retained in the business itself.

 The very primary thing behind the concept of Dividend Payout Ratio is the maturity of the firm/ company.
 If the company is in its growing stage or in the phase of expansion/ diversification, then it will be having a lower Dividend Payout Ratio.
 This is because the company needs to keep profits as retained earnings since funds are required for expansion.

 Now, for a well-flourished company, it is very unlikely that it cuts dividends of the investors as cutting down the dividends will drop the stock price and the faith of the investors in the company will be hampered.
 A good Dividend Payout Ratio ensures investors’ faith and hence helps in the overall growth of the company.

 How to Apply Dividend Payout Ratio?